AnthonyJCampos/Symbolic-Algebra-Calculator/README.md

 This Program is a symbolic algebra calculator.
 This is a program that reads in mathematical (algebraic) expressions and represents them in an internal data structure so that they can be manipulated — i.e., simplified, solved, or transformed.

 The calculator program will read from cin and write to cout.
 It won't prompt a user for input, but it will echo its input to cout.
 This way, its output will be more suitable for non-interactive use (which is how it will be tested), with only a small decrease in interactive usability.
-So, for example, if the input to your program were:
+So, for example, if the input to the program were:

 5 + 7